 The state of Baden Wurttemberg is in Southwest Germany at the border between France and Switzerland.
-It is the third largest of the16 federal states in Germany with Stuttgart as its capital.
+It is the third-largest of the 16 federal states in Germany with Stuttgart as its capital.

 An impressive climate target of a 40% reduction in CO2 emissions from transport by 2030 was set by the region.
-With true German gründlichkeit, Baden Wurttemberg has taken on this challenge head-on and over the last decade has implemented plenty of changes which will also benefit those looking for ways to eco travel.
+With true German gründlichkeit, Baden Wurttemberg has taken on this challenge head-on and over the last decade has implemented plenty of changes that will also benefit those looking for ways to eco travel.

 And finally, the region is actively pushing the use of local, organic ingredients and veering away from anything GMO.
 A few sustainable restaurants from the region will be highlighted further down in the article.

 There are a lot of places to visit in Baden Wurttemberg, it is home to some of the most beautiful points of interest in Germany: Magnificent Castles, the Black Forest, medieval towns, and even crystalline lakes (Lake Constance).
 Use Karlsruhe as a base and take day trips to explore Baden Wurttemberg tourism which luckily has not yet been hit by mass tourism as some of its other counterparts in Germany.

 The city of Karlsruhe has a Karlsruhe Card which gives you free access to the network of trams & busses as well as a few select museums.
 This can be purchased online.

 Put on a pair of comfortable walking shoes, bring a sustainable daypack and your reusable water bottle (to be filled at one of the many public drinking fountains), and let’s get exploring!

 Walk around the 18th century Karlsruhe Palace and Gardens

 The original palace dates back to the 18th century and was the home of the princes and dukes of Baden.
 In 1921 the palace became the Baden State Museum and no longer served as the home for the dukes and princes.